 What is the structure of the Online FLED training program?

 The online training program is designed so that you can train remotely at your own convenience.
 Once you have completed the application process you will be provided with access to the training program.
 At your own pace, you will work through the CBP training through a combination of training videos, curriculum documents, and presentations.
 Past trainees have commented that they especially loved the flexibility of the program.

 Where do programs take place?
 Do I need a kitchen?

-CBP programs are designed to take place in a community kitchen space: for example, a community center, church, restaurant, school or other educational facility.
+CBP programs are designed to take place in a community kitchen space (e.g. a community center, church, restaurant, school or other educational facility).
 However, you do NOT need a kitchen to facilitate a program.
-We recommend a ‘kitchen kit’ in that case, and provide Food Literacy Educators with a guide to put together a mobile kitchen kit.
+We recommend a ‘kitchen kit’ in that case, and provide Food Literacy Educators with a guide to put together a mobile kitchen kit of their own.

 Programs can be implemented in your own community or abroad.
-FLEDs that have lead domestic programs have gone on to lead programs abroad as well.
+FLEDs that have led domestic programs have gone on to lead programs abroad as well.
 The potential for reaching an audience with the CBP program is endless and you can continue leading programs into the future.

 What is the time commitment for the training program?

-In total, the training program is meant to take between two to three hours, but this depends on the amount of time it takes you as an individual learner to digest the curriculum and any additional time you spend reaching out to fellow FLEDs, experimenting in the kitchen and practicing the curriculum with friends and family.
-The training includes downloadable curriculum PDF documents and online video modules and a social network platform that will allow you to connect with other Food Literacy Educators based on your geography and interests..
+In total, the training program is meant to take between two to three hours, but this depends on the amount of time it takes you as an individual learner to digest the curriculum and any additional time you spend reaching out to fellow FLEDs, experimenting in the kitchen, and practicing the curriculum with friends and family.
+The training includes downloadable curriculum PDF documents, online video modules, and a social network platform that will allow you to connect with other Food Literacy Educators based on your geography and interests.

 I don’t currently have an organization to partner with?
 Can I still apply?